OHSU Historical Collections & Archives Collection Development Policy

 Purpose

 OHSU Historical Collections & Archives (HC&A) acquires publications, archival collections, visual materials, digital objects, and artifacts that support the research, teaching, and outreach programs of OHSU.
 Emphasis is placed on unique or rare materials of enduring cultural and/or informational value.
-Materials are collected in all formats by purchase and donation.
-The purpose of this policy is to guide collection efforts to maintain the focus and integrity of the holdings.
+Materials are collected in all formats, primarily through donations.
+The purpose of this policy is to guide collecting efforts to maintain the focus and integrity of the holdings.

 General Policy

-The department’s collecting activities focus on building existing collection strengths and prioritizing the needs of OHSU faculty, students, and staff.
-Priority collecting areas are: OHSU and its predecessor institutions; health sciences in the Pacific Northwest; books on the health sciences; and diverse voices within health science.
-HC&A recognizes that its collection was formed, in common with others at the time, using racist, sexist, and ableist systems of cultural hierarchies that prioritized European thought and accomplishments over marginalized voices.
-To rectify this, we are adding a greater diversity of voices and experiences to the collection and highlighting these materials through research and display.
+The department’s collecting activities build upon existing collection strengths and prioritize the needs of OHSU faculty, students, and staff.
+Priority collecting areas are: OHSU and its predecessor institutions, health sciences in the Pacific Northwest, and rare books on the health sciences.
+HC&A recognizes that its collections were formed, in common with others at the time, using discriminatory systems of cultural hierarchies that prioritized European/Western health practices and thought.
+Therefore, we place a greater emphasis on diverse voices within the health sciences in all collecting and selection activities.
+We are committed to diversifying our collections to reflect a more inclusive history through the lenses of disability, ethnicity, gender, indigeneity, race, and sexuality.

-Collections are selected for acquisition by the Director of Special Collections and/or the University Archivist.
+Collections are selected for acquisition by the Historical Collections Manager.
 HC&A works with the Director of Collection Management and the University Librarian to ensure alignment with overall collecting policies in the library.
-Collections or materials may be declined if they lack historic, research, or instructional value; if another repository appears to be a more appropriate destination; or if HC&A is unable to support a collection due to its size, preservation needs, or access requirements.
-Materials in wide circulation in other libraries, and duplicates of items already held in the library, are generally not accepted.
+Collections or materials may be declined if they lack historic, research, or instructional value; if another institution appears to be a more appropriate destination; or if HC&A is unable to support a collection due to its size, preservation needs, or access requirements.
+Materials in wide circulation in other libraries and duplicates of items already held in the library are generally not accepted.
 HC&A complies with HIPAA1, FERPA2, and all other legal requirements in collecting and managing patient records, student records, and other sensitive materials.

 1 Health Insurance Portability and Accountability Act